syncfusion-content/xamarin-docs/Xamarin/SfTreeMap/Drilldown.md

 ## Header customization

-Drilldown header which is used for zooming out (i.e. drillup one level) operation can be customized by setting style to it using `DrilldownHeaderStyle` property in treemap.
+Drilldown header which is used for zooming out (i.e. drill up one level) operation can be customized by setting style to it using `DrilldownHeaderStyle` property in treemap.
 This property provides similar customization option as that of the treemap level header.

 The following code shows defining Drilldown header style.